RideXpress/docs/architecture/anypoint-platform-architecture/6-common-services.md

 ### 8.3.
 Error Handling
 A common Error handler library has been configured to support consistent error handling approaches as part of MuleSoft projects.
 The library leverages existing Mule error handling capabilities and builds on this to provide a framework for the management for errors in Mule APIs and applications.

 The library includes default error handling logic for common error scenarios (e.g., standard HTTP errors) and the flexibility to support more bespoke error handling requirements.
+Most projects will log exceptions and will return http status error code in the request, they will return #[error.description], #[error.errorType] and #[correlationId], depending of the nature of the API or Batch job/Sync, more detailed information will be needed including additional fields.

 A detailed view of the error handler library, including guidelines on how to implement this as part of Mule API implementations is available [<<HERE>>](link)